shaik1002/biggitlabbomb/doc/development/integrations/jira_connect.md

 otherwise these steps fail.

 1. In Jira, go to **Jira settings > Apps > Manage apps**.
-1. Scroll to **User-installed apps**, find your GitLab for Jira Cloud app and expand it.
+1. Scroll to **User-installed apps**, find your GitLab for Jira app and expand it.
 1. Select **Get started**.

 You should be able to authenticate with your GitLab instance and begin linking groups.